MoeinGhbh/fibonacci/README.md

 ---

-### How to use docker to rais task on command prompt/ bash type:
+### How to use docker-compose to run the task with cmd/bash:
         docker-compose build
         docker-compose up